Beijing, China | Semester at China University of Political Science and Law

 The International and Graduate Affairs Office of The Ohio State University Moritz College of Law and China University of Political Science and Law (CUPL) have partnered to provide an exchange opportunity for students in both universities.
 To create opportunities for students to gain exposure to international law, comparative legal issues, and the systems and cultures of other nations, the student exchange program will be offered in fall and spring semester.
 Global competency and an appreciation for cultural diversity are imperative skills that lawyers need to possess and meaningfully cultivate in order to be effective advocates, thought leaders, and citizens in today’s deeply interconnected world.
 Through the proposed exchange program, highly qualified law students from the partner schools would be able to sample the vast academic and cultural programs that each school has to offer and would return to their home countries armed with an enriched understanding of the law through a transnational lens.

-Fall Semester: Early early January (dependent on courses chosen, dates vary)
+Fall Semester: Early September to early December (dependent on courses chosen, dates vary)

 Spring Semester: Late February to mid-June (dates vary)

-1L and 2L students in good academic standing at the Moritz College of Law are eligible to apply.
+1L and 2L students with a cumulative GPA of 3.0 or above and in good academic standing at the Moritz College of Law are eligible to apply.
 Those students with an interest in International and Comparative Law will receive preference, but all students are encouraged to apply.
 Students with Chinese citizenship will have different application procedures.
 If you are a Chinese citizen, please alert the Assistant Dean of Moritz International and Graduate Affairs.

 Program Fee: Regular Semester tuition paid to Moritz College of Law